Big Ideas, Real Impact.

 • Sibling conflict

-• Caregiver burnout
+• Caregiver stress or burnout

-• Major life changes
+• Major life changes or transitions

-A Collaborative Approach
+A Collaborative, Family Systems Approach

-Sessions help family members:
+Sessions may focus on helping family members:

 • Develop healthier boundaries

-• Build effective problem-solving skills
+• Strengthen problem-solving skills

 • Support emotional regulation